rebelsky/csc207c/pages/syllabus.md

 **AI programming assistants**

-Please avoid the use of AI-based programming assistants, such as ChatGPT or Microsoft IntelliCode in this course.
+Please avoid the use of AI-based programming assistants, such as ChatGPT or GitHub Copilot in this course.
 You should also review [my policy on AI programming assistants](../handouts/ai).

 ## Practice for technical interviews

 It turns out that both the topics we cover (e.g., ADTs and algorithms) and the approaches we use in this course (e.g., testing and design) are often emphasized in technical interviews.
 Hence, we'll spend some time on interview-like activities in the course.
 Stay tuned for further details.

+## Accessibility

+I hope to incorporate a variety of assignments exploring accessibility in computers as part of the course.
+Programmers don't pay enough attention to accessibility issues, and I hope that some assignments that explore these issues may help you consider people with different capabilities.

 ## Other issues